 Contact Our Westland And Livonia Drunk Driving Defense Attorneys

 We pursue every opportunity to reduce penalties and maintain your driver’s license.
 Should you lose your license as a result of a conviction, we also work with you to restore your license.
 Contact the Westland office of Clos, Russell & Wirth, P.C. or call 877-354-0660 to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.